Why is this research needed?

 At the beginning and end of the study, all participants will have a brain scan to compare changes in levels of WHM brain scarring between the allopurinol and the dummy-drug groups.
 Eligible participants will also form sub-groups to additionally test for heart muscle thickness and blood pressure – both stroke risk factors.

-If the study finds that allopurinol has a beneficial effect to stroke survivors, it would promptly be followed up by a larger, worldwide study to confirm the findings and allow the drug to be recommended for stroke survivors to reduce their risk of having another stroke.
+If the study finds that allopurinol has a beneficial effect on stroke survivors, it would promptly be followed up by a larger, worldwide study to confirm the findings and allow the drug to be recommended for stroke survivors to reduce their risk of having another stroke.